Protests turn to looting after former president is jailed - KESQ

 “No amount of unhappiness or personal circumstances from our people gives the right to anyone to loot, vandalize and do as they please and break the law.”

+The government in neighboring Botswana on Tuesday issued an advisory for its citizens to avoid unnecessary travel to parts of South Africa.

-On Monday evening, President Cyril Ramaphosa addressed the nation and announced the military would be deployed to help overwhelmed police restore calm to the provinces impacted.
+On Monday evening, President Cyril Ramaphosa addressed the nation to call for calm and announced the military would be deployed in the impacted provinces.
 He acknowledged the protests and looting may have started with political grievances, but said “opportunistic” criminal elements had taken over.

 He also warned continued protests and looting could further undermine the nation’s Covid-19 response and vaccination rollout, with several vaccine sites forced to stop administering doses over the violence.